-You might’ve seen many Hindu gods and goddesses having multiple heads and arms in India.
-But have you ever asked yourself why?
+You might’ve seen many Hindu gods and goddesses having multiple heads and arms in India, but have you ever asked yourself why?
 Even being a Hindu by birth, I had never encountered this question until last night, when one of my friends brought up the topic during a discussion.
-So, after a quick research on the internet I’have come up with the most accepted theories that could clarify this confusion in detail.
+So, after a quick research on the internet I have come up with the most accepted theories of Hindu mythologists that could clarify this confusion in greater detail.

 Often in Hinduism, only the supreme or important deities and gods are shown with many hands to display their significance from the other group of deities.
 However, beside the mainstream beliefs there are many alternative theories which Hindu mythologists strongly argue upon.

 Presenting The Deities As Supernatural Beings

-One of the famous mythologists of India – Devdutt Pattanaik is often seen discussing the actual motive behind this depiction of Hindu deities in such superhuman-like forms on various TV interviews.
+One of the famous mythologists of India, Devdutt Pattanaik is often seen on various TV interviews discussing the actual motive behind the depiction of Hindu deities in such superhuman-like forms.

-According to him, the deities are shown with multiple heads just to show their supernatural abilities.
-It’s not like hindu deities actually have multiple arms or legs, but they are being shown in this exaggerated form just to make them identifiable as supreme beings.
+According to him, the deities in hindu pantheon are shown with multiple heads and arms just to display their supernatural abilities.
+It’s not like the deities actually have multiple arms or legs, but they are being projected in this exaggerated form to only make them identifiable as the supreme beings.

-In other words, every child in India can tell the difference between a normal human being and a deity just by giving a glance on their extra hands sticking out from the back.
+In other words, every child in India can tell the difference between a normal human being and a Hindu deity just by giving a glance on their extra heads or hands sticking out from the back.
 Therefore, it’s used more like a symbol over anything.
 It is only there to remind us of deities being the owners of supernatural powers that humans can not possess.

 Projecting Purpose Of God’s Existence

 In the entire pantheon of Hinduism, every god and deity has a set of their own purposes of existence.
 Having multiple arms and heads shows a glimpse of their duties that they’re bound to perform in order to maintain and sustain the dharmic laws of the universe.